 Depending on the technology used, the feedstocks can vary from pure hydrogen to liquid petroleum gas, methanol and biogas.

 Fuel cells are often associated with cars and long-standing efforts to replace the internal combustion engine with this much cleaner technology.
+But the mass commercialisation of hydrogen powered cars has yet to gain real market traction, given the high cost of putting fuel cells, loaded with pricey platinum, into cars, and the need to establish a substantial network to supply hydrogen gas.

 Bath said stationary baseload fuel cells in particular could play a key part in the growing market for distributed energy – or power that does not rely on large central generation plants and extensive grids.